Skip to main content

 appconfigslack.png

-New in IPM version 7.1.6 is the capability to configure alarm notifications for Slack™.
+New in IO version 7.1.6 is the capability to configure alarm notifications for Slack™.
 Follow these steps to configure the Slack Integration.

 1. Create Slack channel(s) that will receive alarm notification data.
 You may create either a single channel or multiple channels for Info, Warning, and Critical alarm notifications.